Fix: Field ‘browser’ doesn’t contain a valid alias configuration

 1. Reload the NPM package now and execute your build again.

 If some characters are missing from the value, it won’t work properly, and hence the web application will not run.
-But again, it’s easy to review the entry values and make changes if there’s something wrong.
+However, it’s easy to review the entry values and make changes if something is wrong.

 Here’s how you can make the changes: